linuxus/ground-truth/README.md

 ![](./img/create_notebook_11.png)

 ## 2. Run the Notebook and Follow its instruction
-1. Clik on the file "*Lab1 - Transfer-learning-image-classification.ipynb*" to open it
+1. Clik on the file "*Lab2-Semantic-image-segmentation_pascalvoc.ipynb*" to open it in UI.
 2. Click next to each cell and select the run button on the notebook

 ![](./img/create_notebook_6.png)